openvinotoolkit/model_server/docs/docker_container.md

 --model_path /opt/model --model_name my_model --port 9001 --target_device GPU
 ```

-*Note:* The public docker image include the OpenCL drivers for GPU in version 20.35.17767.
+*Note:* The public docker image includes the OpenCL drivers for GPU in version 20.35.17767.
 Older version could be used
 via building the image with a parameter INSTALL_DRIVER_VERSION:
 `make docker_build INSTALL_DRIVER_VERSION=19.41.14441`.
-It would not support, however, the latest GPU platforms.
+The older GPU driver will not support the latest Intel GPU platforms like TigerLake or newer.
 </details>

 <details><summary>Using Multi-Device Plugin</summary>